Ie-Tram Yucatán: Construction

 The Ie-Tram was constructed on top of old railroad right-of-way that passed within the city of Mérida.
 These tracks had been out of service since 2020.

 The system will cost 2,820 million pesos, of which state government of Yucatán will contribute 61% of the investment; the federal government of Mexico, through Banobras, will contribute 23%; and private initiatives will contribute the 16% that will be used for the acquisition of the electric buses.

 On 24 January 2023, the governor of Yucatán, Mauricio Vila Dosal, attended the groundbreaking ceremony of the section of the Ie-Tram connecting Teya and Kanasín.

 The first stage of construction comprises approximately 5 km that goes from the park of La Plancha on 39th Avenue, to the exit in the Los Heroes division in the periphery of Mérida, being the first of several stages of its construction.
 This stage includes the removal of the old railway tracks, then the construction of the exclusive lanes, sidewalks, cycleways, traffic lights, improvements of the urban environment, and signs along the route.

 The next stages of construction includes the lines to Umán, Poxilá and the Faculty of Engineering.

 The buses travel on exclusive, preferential and mixed lanes.
 The plan also includes charging points for the buses, bus stations, the remodeling of the urban environment and complementary works for the union with other means of transport.

 The first two routes, Teya and Kanasin, were completed by August 2023, the month in which the Tren Maya, as well as the connections between the two networks, were tested.

 Opening

 The opening of the first line, connecting Parque La Plancha with the Tren Maya's Teya Station, took place on December 15, 2023, at an event held at the Teya Mérida station, made official by the governor of Yucatan Mauricio Vila Dosal and Mexican President Andrés Manuel López Obrador in a parallel event to the inauguration of the first phase of the Tren Maya, and began to provide regular service as of December 16, 2023.

 Lines

-The Ie-Tram network consists of 5 main lines, as well as a special events line that works only during the games of the Leones de Yucatán.
+The Ie-Tram network consists of 5 main lines, as well as a special events line that works only during the games of the Leones de Yucatán baseball team.